 Other sections of your eTMF business case

-In the information above we’ve covered the key areas that you’ll be required to include as you build out your business case for eTMF.
+In the information above we’ve covered the key areas that you’ll be required to include as you create a business case for eTMF.
 However, there are a few additional sections we’ve left out that are just as important.
 You can read more about the following final sections of your business case by downloading our eTMF business case template:

 - Key Project / System Stakeholders